“Without preaching a deeper literary theme, [Burke] captures the essence of the human condition.”Jerry Gentry, Author

 I fell in love for reading after I graduated high school.
 I started mystery and eventually became obsessed with young adult.
 After a couple years of reading somewhere around five books a week, I thought I would try writing.
 It sounded like fun, said no writer ever.

 I wrote a couple books for a few years, and then was diagnosed with paranoid schizophrenia in my mid-twenties.
-I decided to be pretty open about it, and found my sister-from-another-mister Sarah Fader.
+I decided to be pretty open about it, and found my now best friend Sarah Fader.
 She had a platform called Stigma Fighters.
 It was innovative because there wasn’t really a centralized place for people to gather and write about their experiences with mental illness.
 Her vision has always been extremely inspiring to me.
 We got very close very fast, and the next thing I knew we were like, “SF needs to be a non-profit.”
 So we worked hard all through the nights (we both had day jobs at the time; I still do, she works remotely) and, well, co-founded a mental health non-profit organization together.
 It was the most profound thing I have ever done, and I am thankful for the stars every day that the world brought us together.
-She is a business partner, a friend, and above all else, someone I can always count on to be there.
+She is a friend, and above all else, someone I can always count on to be there.

 Sarah is a very successful writer, so I learned a lot from her about freelancing.
 She connected me with Psychology Today and eventually I started writing for progressive organizations like VICE and GOOD.
 Some time later, a contributor for Women’s Health contacted me, and asked me if I’d like to go to a photo shoot for a mental health feature.
 I agreed, and it was the most amazing experiences of my life.